Wh014M/crypto-watcher/readme.md

 Crypto-watcher is simple program showing price of cryptocurrency in USD and EUR.
-It's simple to use and everyone can use it.

 List of cryptocurrency: